jbcodeforce/aws-messaging-samples/docs/labs/failover-lab.md

     [or.ap.ac.tr.fa.FailoverTransport] (ActiveMQ Task-1) Successfully connected to tcp://active:61616
     ```

-1. Verify the queues at [http://localhost:8161/admin/queues.jsp](http://localhost:8161/admin/queues.jsp), we should have two queues and 1 consumer on each queue.
+1. Verify the queues in the Active broket at [http://localhost:8161/admin/queues.jsp](http://localhost:8161/admin/queues.jsp), we should have two queues and 1 consumer on each queue.

-1. Start long simulation: it start 100 messages with a small pause of 1 second between message:
+1. Start long simulation: it starts 100 messages with a small pause of 1 second between message:

     ```sh
     ./e2e/startNorders 100
     ```

-1. Stop the active broker
+1. Stop the active broker:

     ```sh
     docker stop active